lukasoppermann/design-tokens/README.md

  - `FIGMA_CLIENT_PAYLOAD_TOKENS`: The generated tokens JSON string.
  - `FIGMA_CLIENT_PAYLOAD_FILENAME`: The filename for the original Figma file.

+#### **Reference**
+This field is only used when the "gitlab_token" auth header has been selected.
+This field sets the reference for the Gitlab trigger.
+This can be a branch, or tag name.

 ## Errors

 ### No tokens get exported